Instructor & Coaches

-Stephanie is a certified competition coach and has been a teacher at Westar for 7 years, and a competitive rider for 18 years.
+Stephanie is a certified Competition Coach and has been a teacher, trainer and mentor at Westar for 8 years, and a competitive rider for 19 years.
 She is respected and admired by her students and peers for her professionalism as well as her enthusiastic and welcoming nature.

 Though she loves to ride and compete with her own horse, as well as those of her students and those owned by Westar, Steph’s biggest sense of pride comes from seeing her students progress in their learning and achieving their goals.

-She has a Master’s degree in physiological psychology, is a certified Competition Coach and has had a long competitive career, all of which add to her broad base of knowledge of the industry.
+She has a Master’s degree in physiological psychology, is a certified Competition Coach-Specialist and has had a long competitive career, all of which add to her broad base of knowledge of the industry.